nayaksofia/nayaksofia/README.md

 -->
 # Hi Friends 👋

-- This is Sofia Nayak from India.
+- This is Sofia Nayak, from India.

 - My mission is to become a `Fullstack Developer`.